LouisLi1020/CAKE-Making-Every-Task-a-Piece-of-Cake./docs/API_TESTING_GUIDE.md

 ## Overview

-This guide provides a complete API testing workflow to ensure all M4 functionality is thoroughly validated.
+This guide provides a complete API testing workflow to ensure all M5.5 functionality is thoroughly validated, including Tasks, Clients, Users, and Feedback management.

 ## Testing Tools